ckyriaco/Capstone/Scripts/Documentation/ADaudit.py Documentation.md

 ### get_unused_report method
 * This method returns a report of the users and computers that have not logged in for the past N days.
-* Returns a string of Unused Users, Unused User Count, Unused Computers and Unused Computer Count.
+* Returns a string of Unused Users, Unused User Count the number of days each user account was left unused, Unused Computers Unused Computer Count and the number of days each computer account was left unused.

 ### get_pwd_report method
 * This method returns a report on the users that have not changed their password in N days.